 Here are a few great products to naturally nourish your health.

-Grass-Fed Beef Liver is a great natural source for a range of vitamins and nutrients, including Vitamin A, folate, choline, Vitamin B12, and iron.
+Grass-Fed Beef Liver is a great natural source of a range of vitamins and nutrients, including Vitamin A, folate, choline, Vitamin B12, and iron.
 Ancestral Supplements Grass Fed Beef Liver preserves these nutrients with minimal processing and no artificial fillers, for a healthy vitamin boost.

 Hemp is an excellent source of vegetable protein, Omega 3 and Omega 6, and fiber.
 It’s also delicious!
 These raw, organic seeds are shelled without heat, preserving their natural nutrients and nutty crunch perfectly!

 For on-the-go nutrition, Elixinol Hemp Protein Powder is invaluable.
-High quality, organic hemp seeds are ground into a powder without heat or chemicals, preserving all the health benefits of raw hemp seeds.
+High-quality, organic hemp seeds are ground into a powder without heat or chemicals, preserving all the health benefits of raw hemp seeds.
 This powder is great for vegan and vegetarian diets, and can be added to smoothies, cereal, yogurt, or anywhere else where you want a protein boost and a nutty taste!

-Made from New Zealand’s Manuka bush, Manuka Honey is a traditional health supplement used for digestive ailments, cold symptoms, sore throats and even treating wounds.
+Made from New Zealand’s Manuka bush, Manuka Honey is a traditional health supplement used for digestive ailments, cold symptoms, sore throats and even for treating wounds.
 This Non-GMO Manuka Honey is raw and unpasteurized, preserving the natural taste and healing benefits of the honey.

 Medical marijuana aka. cannabis should be used under the direction of a licensed healthcare provider.
 This site is intended for adults and legal medical marijuana patients and contains links to products we sell on our marketplace.